txrnqt/QuestNavTxrnqt/docs/docs/1-getting-started/5-mounting.md

 ---
 # Mounting

-Properly mounting your Quest headset on your robot is crucial for reliable tracking and navigation.
+Securely mounting your Quest headset on your robot is crucial for reliable tracking and navigation.
 This guide covers mounting options, positioning considerations, and best practices.

 ## Mount Design

+QuestNav requires the Quest headset to be securely mounted to your robot in a stable, rigid location such as the robot base or frame that has a clear and unobstructed view of the field.
+Keep in mind that the headset's position directly correlates to your robot's position on the field, so allowing the headset to move independent of the robot will lead to position drift on the field.

-QuestNav requires the Quest headset to be securely mounted to your robot while maintaining visibility of the environment.
-We recommend using 3D printed mounts specifically designed for this purpose.
+We recommend using a 3D printed mount designed for your particular headset for this purpose.

 :::info
 The specific mount design you need depends on your Quest model.
 QuestNav is optimized for the Quest 3 and Quest 3S headsets, which have a slightly different form factor than older models.